UNBREAKBUG/Metacrafters-Ethereum-Beginners/README.md

 # CustomToken: A Smart Contract for Mintable and Burnable Tokens on the Ethereum Blockchain

 The CustomToken project is a Solidity-based smart contract designed for the Ethereum blockchain.
 It facilitates the creation and management of a custom cryptocurrency with features for minting and burning tokens.
 The contract defines a token with a specific name ("Treasure Coin") and symbol ("TSC").
-It includes mechanisms to increase the total supply through the `generate` function and to decrease it using the `destroy` function.
+It includes mechanisms to increase the total supply through the `mint` function and to decrease it using the `burn` function.
 This project is ideal for learning the basics of token management and exploring how events can log significant actions, ensuring transparency and enabling interactions with off-chain applications.

 ## Description